lairdrt/rpi-pico-freertos/README.md

 Copy the `myapp.uf2` file to the Pico's drive location, and the Pico will automatically reboot and run the application.
 For example, if the Pico's mounted flash drive location is `/media/myuser/RPI-RP2`, then issue this command:

 `cp myapp.uf2 /media/myuser/RPI-RP2`

+## Moving Forward
+It's now a matter of modifying your program to meet your application requirememnts, and then rebuilding your application using CMake and make, perhaps adding additional libraries as dependencies.